valley-behavioral-health/Data-Science/present.md

     Name: Admissions, dtype: int64

-That is not a lot of hospitalizations.
+#### This isn't exactly needle-in-a-haystack territory.
+It's probably doable, but we'll need robust data to do it.
+As I mentioned above, I'm concerned that we don't have the kind of data we need to make a prediction like an impending hospitalization.

-This is true needle-in-a-haystack territory.
-It could be doable, but we'll need robust data to do it.
-As I mentioned above, I'm concerned that we're no where close to having the kind of data we'd need to make a prediction like an impending hospitalization.
+We'll take a look at some individual client timelines and try to get a better understanding of the changes that occur.

 To make things faster we'll get only what we need to isolate patients who have been hospitalized.

 ```python
 df1 = df[['_Date', 'Clientid', 'Admissions']]
 df1 = df1.dropna()
 ```

 ```python
 df1.head()
 ```

 <div>
 <style scoped>